-Three days ago I called my customer service provider’s number to complain for a faulty oven, and my call got through at once.
-The rep on the other end heard me with patience followed by an instant replacement request being placed.
+Three days ago I called my customer service provider’s number to complain about a faulty oven, and my call got through at once.
+The rep on the other end heard me with patients followed by an instant replacement request being placed.
 Wait, oh was I dreaming?

 Sure, I was.

 The world isn’t that perfect; now, is it?